nih-cfde/training-and-engagement/docs/Cloud-Platforms/Introduction-to-GCP/gcp2.md

-# Setting up a GCP instance
+# Setting up a GCP Instance

 In this section, we'll create a project, configure a GCP virtual machine (VM) instance, and connect to the VM.